rand3289/OutNet/readme.md

 * OutNetDir does not have to run on the same machine/IP where OutNetList is running.
 * OutNetList can deny connections to outside IPs if frequency of requests coming from them is high.
 * There is NO e-mail field shared by any services to prevent network-wide spam.
 OutNetMsg should be used (see below).
 * OutNetDir and OutNetList should sign the response with their private key and supply a public key for signature verification.
-A signed response must contain a GMT date/time stamp.
+A signed response must contain a UTC(GMT) date/time stamp.

 * Mechanisms/protocols required to implement these services are HTTP 1.1, UPnP and digital signatures.